-The Ram Janmabhoomi Temple Complex, marking the birthplace of Lord Ram, is a focal point for millions of pilgrims.
-Although the region has been the centre of controversy since the demolition of the Babri Masjid, the Ram Janmabhoomi temple is one of the main attractions of Ayodhya.
+The Ram Janmabhoomi Temple Complex marks the birthplace of Lord Ram.
+This sacred place is a focal point for millions of pilgrims.
 This place is considered the birthplace of Lord Rama, the 7th incarnation of Lord Vishnu.
 It is said that the original temple was demolished by the Mughal Emperor Babu in 1515 AD, and a mosque was built there.
 However, the mosque was demolished in 1992, and since then, the area has been a source of contention between Hindus and Muslims in India.
-Know more: Ayodhya The Birthplace of Lord Rama
+Know more: Ayodhya The Birthplace of Lord Rama.
+Although the region has been the centre of controversy since the demolition of the Babri Masjid, the Ram Janmabhoomi temple is one of the main attractions of Ayodhya.

 2. Shri Hanuman Garhi Temple

-One of the most important temples of Ayodhya, Hanuman Gari, is a temple dedicated to Lord Hanuman.
+Hanuman Garhi is one of the most important temples of Ayodhya.
+This is a temple dedicated to Lord Hanuman.
 The temple is located on the top of a hill and offers panoramic views of Ayodhya and its surrounding landscapes.
 One has to climb about 76 steps to reach there to take the blessings of the Hanuman-inch-tall idol.
 It is a widespread belief that devotees must see Hanuman Garhi before visiting the temple of Lord Rama.
 Hanuman Garhi is one of the most important Ayodhya Tourist places.

 3. Sita Ki Rasoi

-Sita Ki Rasoi, a historical site, is believed to be the kitchen where Goddess Sita cooked meals during her time in Ayodhya.
+Sita Ki Rasoi is a beautiful historical site in Ayodhya.
+It is believed to be the kitchen where Goddess Sita cooked meals during her time in Ayodhya.
 The term has gained cultural significance beyond its mythological context.
 It has been used to celebrate the traditional values of homemaking and the importance of family in Indian culture.
 It also serves as a symbol of the reverence and respect given to women who fulfil their roles within the family and society.
 Overall, “Sita Ki Rasoi” is a metaphorical representation of the virtues of a dedicated wife and homemaker, drawing inspiration from the character of Sita in the Ramayana.
 Thus Sita Ki Raoi is also one of the most important Ayodhya Tourist Places.

 4. Guptar Ghat

-Guptar Ghat, a revered site on the banks of the Sarayu River, is associated with Lord Ram’s departure from Ayodhya.
+Guptar Ghat is a revered site on the banks of the Sarayu River.
+This ghat is associated with Lord Ram’s departure from Ayodhya.
 It is believed that Lord Rama took his final earthly journey from this ghat into the Sarayu River, thus completing his avatar (incarnation) and returning to his divine abode.
 This event is known as Lord Rama’s “jal samadhi,” which means entering the waters for his spiritual departure.
 If you are in Ayodhya you must visit Guptar Ghat

 5. 360 Bathing Ghats in Ayodhya